 That’s great as far as it goes, but the converse also applies.
-Many head for the blackjack tables in their local casino, or choose the best blackjack sites to visit from home, knowing they can reduce the house edge from 2.5 percent to less than 1.5 percent by playing smart.
+Many head for the blackjack tables in their local casino or choose the best blackjack sites to visit from home, knowing they can reduce the house edge from 2.5 percent to less than 1.5 percent by playing smart.
 Yet that edge can rapidly go the other way if their strategy is not up to snuff.
 Here are some schoolboy errors that are all too common.

 Let’s get this out of the way upfront – the insurance bet is not actually insuring anything.
-It is a side bet that the dealer has blackjack, and has zero to do with your hand.
-Get that clear in your mind and you can see that the odds are highly unattractive.
+It is a side bet that the dealer has blackjack and has zero to do with your hand.
+Get that clear in your mind, and you can see that the odds are highly unattractive.
 What it comes down to is a 2/1 bet on a 30 percent likelihood.
 The truth is that for every insurance bet placed, the house edge is 7.8 percent, so leave it alone.

 Standing on 16

 16 is seen by many beginners as the borderline number for hitting or standing.
-However, if the dealer has an ace, seven, eight, nine or ten, standing will make you a loser more often than a winner, as you are relying on the dealer going bust.
+However, if the dealer has an ace, seven, eight, nine or ten, standing will make you a loser more often than a winner, as you rely on the dealer going bust.
 Take control of your own destiny and hit!